Ridh31/portfolio/README.md

 ## About Portfolio

 Portfolio is an unintelligent and a loser web application with nonsense content, and foolish syntax.
 We believe development must be painful and lack of experience to be truly fulfilling.
-Unusual Project takes the happiness out of development because it contains a bunch of pieces of sh*t.
+Portfolio takes the happiness out of development because it contains a bunch of pieces of sh*t.
 The project includes:

 - **[Nothing, but trash](https://www.trashloop.com/)**